Seagate/cortx-experiments/S3/full-fake-ttfb-hw-with-authfix/README.md

 For some of clients, test was run twice, so there are two columns for `init` version, and two columns for `restart` version.
 All these show average TTFB.
-It can be seen that TTFB change is not consistent -- in some tests it shows improvement, in some others -- degradation.
+It can be seen that TTFB change is not consistent -- in some tests it shows improvement, in some others -- degradation, with no visible pattern.

 ### 128 MB